DevExpress-Examples/devextreme-datagrid-modify-persisted-state/README.md

 [![](https://img.shields.io/badge/Open_in_DevExpress_Support_Center-FF7200?style=flat-square&logo=DevExpress&logoColor=white)](https://supportcenter.devexpress.com/ticket/details/T1047398)
 [![](https://img.shields.io/badge/📖_How_to_use_DevExpress_Examples-e9f6fc?style=flat-square)](https://docs.devexpress.com/GeneralInformation/403183)
 <!-- default badges end -->
-# DevExtreme DataGrid - How to modify the persisted state
+# DataGrid for DevExtreme - How to modify the persisted state

 This example shows how to exclude component settings that you don't need restored after the page is reloaded.